 - Owning and living in a small apartment building (typically 2-4 units).

-To figure out which method was the best fit for me, I interviewed a few experts that specialize in each method, and I’m bringing you along for the ride with me.
+To figure out which method was the best fit for me, I interviewed a few experts that specialize in each method.
+And I'm bringing you along for the ride.

-Below, you’ll find each interview I conducted, along with an overview of each strategy as well as their pros and cons.
+Below, you'll find each interview I conducted, with an overview of each strategy as well as its pros and cons.